 For any home that is short on space, there are plenty of cot beds with storage options out there.
 Typically the under cot storage is the most popular and ideal for keeping cot bedding and other non-bio washed baby garments.

-If you're little one is likely to be going on some sleepovers at Grandma's, think about the travel cot options available.
-There is a school of thought that these travel bed options can be flimsy and not stand the test of time, but there are some good choices out there for 2017, and with Black Friday fast approaching, you'll be able to scoop up some excellent deals.
+If your little one is likely to be going on some sleepovers at Grandma's, think about the travel cot options available.
+There is a school of thought that these travel bed options can be flimsy and not stand the test of time, but there are some good choices out there for 2018, as you'll find in our list below.

 1. Boori Sleigh Royale